Dan Lacroix’s Col. John Robinson Tribute

 Robinson distinguished himself throughout his life.
 In 1760 he served for over eight months as an officer during the French and Indian War.
 His service to the town of Westford included several years as selectman (1771-73), and as a member of many town committees.

 Following the war, in what became known as Shays’s Rebellion (1786-87), economic injustices drove many to protest by shutting down government institutions such as the courts.
-Robinson supported one of his former captains, Groton’s Job Shattuck, in the closing of the courts in Concord in September of 1786.
+Robinson supported one of his former captains, Groton’s Job Shattuck, in closing the courts in Concord in September 1786.

 Years later, in 1824, the Rev. Joseph Thaxter, one of the first army chaplains of the war and a witness of the events at the North Bridge, said of Robinson, “a braver and more upright man I never knew.”
 Further, he proclaimed that “Such men … ought not to be forgotten by those who write the history of the commencement and prosecution of our glorious revolution.